|

 Just as the production and flow of milk which is unintelligent, is for the nourishment of the calf, in the same manner, the action of Pradhana (Prakriti) is for the liberation of Purusha.

-This creation from Mahat (intellect) down to the gross elements is a result of the modifications of Prakriti for the liberation of each Purusha.
+This creation from Mahat (intellect) down to the gross elements is a result of the modifications of Prakriti.
+Its purpose is the liberation of each Purusha.
 This is done in the interest of another appearing as if in its own interest.

 Tatra (there, in the three worlds mentioned in the previous sutra); jarā=old age; maraṇa=death; kṛtaṁ=caused by; duḥkhaṁ=suffering; prāpnoti=experiences; cetanaḥ=conscious; puruṣaḥ=Purusha; liṅgasya=of the subtle body; āvinivṛtteḥ=until deliverance (from the subtle body); tasmāt=therefore; duḥkhaṁ=suffering; svabhāvena=natural